SpinalHDL/SpinalWorkshop/src/main/scala/workshop/function/spec.md

 The component to implement, is an un-serializer able to load 3 ouputs from 3 different commands.

+This lab will introduce :
+- Function usage (def)
+- Some re-usability pattern
+- How the scala can be mixed with SpinalHDL

 ## Interface

 The component will have following IO :